Julian Farrand: Early life and education

 Farrand was born to J. and E.A.
 Farrand.
 He was educated at the Haberdashers' Aske's Boys' School.
 From there, he went to University College London, completing the LLB in 1957 and later the LLD in 1966.
 He was admitted as a solicitor in 1960.

 Career

 He began his academic career as an assistant lecturer, then lecturer, at KCL in 1960.
 He followed this with lectureships at Sheffield University and Queen Mary.
 He became Professor of Law at the University of Manchester in 1968 and Dean of the Faculty of Law 1970–72 and 1976–78.
 He remained professor at Manchester until 1988.
-He served as Law Commissioner, leading a team on real property reform, between 1984 to 1989.
+He served as Law Commissioner, leading a team on real property reform, between 1984 and 1989.

 He was made QC (honoris causa) in 1994.
 He was the first Insurance Ombudsman in 1989 and later Pensions Ombudsman in 1994.
 Until 2011, he was Chairman of the Residential Property Tribunals.